julien-muke/AWS-Cognito-with-Google-Identity-Provider/README.md

-## ➡️ Step 2 - Configure Google Developer Console
+## ➡️ Step 2 - Configure a client using Google Developer Console

 Navigate to the Google Developer Console: